G

 Groenendael Versus Malinois

 The Malinois and Groenendael are both Belgian Shepherds, and roughly the same size and weight.
 They are both herding breeds as well.
 They do have several key differences.
 The Malinois is the more aggressive of the two.
-They are not a good choice for the less experienced dog owner.
+They are not a good choice for the less experienced dog owner..

-Both the Groenendael and Malinois have a high prey drive, but the Groenendael is generally easier to train to leave household pets alone.
+Both the Groenendael and the Malinois have a high prey drive, but the Groenendael is generally easier to train to leave household pets alone.
 Finally, the Groenendael is the more affectionate choice.
 While the Malinois will bond with his family and is eager to please, the Groenendael is more inclined to enjoy cuddles and love.

 German Malinois in a field